TrellixVulnTeam/swahilipython_SCMU/Doc/library/logging.rst

    `Original Python logging package <https://www.red-dove.com/python_logging.html>`_
       This is the original source for the :mod:`logging` package.
-The version of the package available from this site is suitable for use with Python 1.5.2, 2.1.x and 2.2.x, which do not include the :mod:`logging` package in the standard library.
+The version of the package available kutoka this site is suitable for use with Python 1.5.2, 2.1.x and 2.2.x, which do not include the :mod:`logging` package in the standard library.